richgwilliams/Convert-VB6-.frm-files-to-Win32-API-template/README.md

 **Notes:**

 The program is especially useful for converting VB6 `.frm` files that represent a main window with many controls.
 Sometimes the relationship between VB6 screen units (twips, pixels, user etc) can be a consideration.
 The program divides the VB6 unit by 10.
-If you wish reading the .csv file into Excel allows you to study the control dimensions and maybe make numeric alterations later on.
+If you wish, reading the .csv file into Excel allows you to study the control dimensions and maybe make numeric alterations later on.
 The generated code is a template, error handling and other features will need to be edited and added as you develop your new C++ program.